d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 The _length-scale_ has a particularly pronounced effect on the predictions and uncertainty of a GP.
 At $||x-x'|| = \ell$, the covariance between a pair of function values is $a^2\exp(-0.5)$.
 At larger distances than $\ell$, the values of the function values becomes nearly uncorrelated.
 This means that if we want to make a prediction at a point $x_*$, then function values with inputs $x$ such that $||x-x'||>\ell$ will not have a strong effect on our predictions.

 Let's see how changing the lengthscale affects sample prior and posterior functions, and credible sets.
 The above fits use a length-scale of $2$.
 Let's now consider $\ell = 0.1, 0.5, 2, 5, 10$.
 A length-scale of $0.1$ is very small relative to the range of the input domain we are considering, $25$.
 For example, the values of the function at $x=5$ and $x=10$ will have essentially no correlation at such a length-scale.
 On the other hand, for a length-scale of $10$, the function values at these inputs will be highly correlated.
+Note that the vertical scale changes in the following figures.

 ![priorpoint1](https://user-images.githubusercontent.com/6753639/178250594-d2032bcd-f5bc-4938-8cfa-aa1658c18425.png)
 ![postpoint1](https://user-images.githubusercontent.com/6753639/178250619-121ad67f-45f4-47ae-9637-c5f367afd211.png)